bangconghuynh/qsym2/docs/docs/user-guide/representation-analysis/basics.md

           - atom: [2, "H"]
             basis_shells:
             - l: 1
-              shell_order: !CartLexicographic
+              shell_order: !SpinorDecreasingm true #(9)!
             - l: 3
-              shell_order: !CartQChem
+              shell_order: !SpinorIncreasingm false
-            - l: 2
+            - l: 5
-              shell_order: !CartCustom
+              shell_order: !SpinorCustom
-              - [2, 0, 0]
-              - [0, 2, 0]
-              - [0, 0, 2]
-              - [1, 1, 0]
+              - true
-              - [1, 0, 1]
+              - [1, -1, 3, -3, 5, -5] #(10)!
-              - [0, 1, 1]
     ```

     1. :fontawesome-solid-users: This is an example data source ([Slater determinant specified via binary coefficient files](slater-determinants.md)) where a manual specification of basis angular order is required.
 If other data sources for other analysis targets also require a manual specification of basis angular order, the format will be the same.
     2. :fontawesome-solid-users: Each item in this list specifies the angular order information for all shells on one atom in the molecule.</br></br>:fontawesome-solid-laptop-code: Under the hood, this key wraps around the [`InputBasisAngularOrder`](https://qsym2.dev/api/qsym2/interfaces/input/ao_basis/struct.InputBasisAngularOrder.html) struct which consists of a vector of [`InputBasisAtom`](https://qsym2.dev/api/qsym2/interfaces/input/ao_basis/struct.InputBasisAtom.html) structs.
     3. :fontawesome-solid-users: This key, `atom`, specifies the index and name of an atom in the basis set.
     4. :fontawesome-solid-users: This key, `basis_shells`, gives the ordered shells associated with this atom.
 Each item in this list specifies the angular momentum information of one shell centred on the prevailing atom.</br></br>:fontawesome-solid-laptop-code: Under the hood, this key is a vector of [`InputBasisShell`](https://qsym2.dev/api/qsym2/interfaces/input/ao_basis/struct.InputBasisShell.html) structs.
-    5. :fontawesome-solid-users: This key, `l`, specifies the angular momentum degree of this shell.
+    5. :fontawesome-solid-users: This key, `l`, specifies the rank of this shell.
+For a pure shell, this is the angular momentum $l$; for a Cartesian shell, this is the sum of the Cartesian powers $n_x + n_y + n_z$; and for a spinor shell, this is $2j$ and must be odd.
     6. :fontawesome-solid-users: This key, `shell_order`, specifies the type and ordering of the basis functions in this shell.
 The following variants are supported:
         - `!PureIncreasingm`: the basis functions are pure real solid harmonics, arranged in increasing-$m_l$ order,
         - `!PureDecreasingm`: the basis functions are pure real solid harmonics, arranged in decreasing-$m_l$ order,
         - `!PureCustom`: the basis functions are pure real solid harmonics, arranged in a custom order to be specified by the $m_l$ values,
         - `!CartLexicographic`: the basis functions are Cartesian real solid harmonics, arranged in lexicographic order,
         - `!CartQChem`: the basis functions are Cartesian real solid harmonics, arranged in Q-Chem order,
-        - `!CartCustom`: the basis functions are pure real solid harmonics, arranged in a custom order to be specified by the ordered exponent tuples.
+        - `!CartCustom`: the basis functions are pure real solid harmonics, arranged in a custom order to be specified by the ordered exponent tuples,
+        - `!SpinorIncreasingm`: the basis functions are spinors, arranged in increasing-$m_j$ order,
+        - `!SpinorDecreasingm`: the basis functions are spinors, arranged in decreasing-$m_j$ order,
+        - `!SpinorCustom`: the basis functions are spinors, arranged in a custom order to be specified by the $2m_j$ values.
     7. :fontawesome-solid-users: The order of the elements in this list specifies the $m_l$ order of the functions in this shell.
 Invalid $m_l$ values for a specified $l$ value (*i.e.* $\lvert m_l \rvert > l$) will result in an error.
 Invalid number of elements (*i.e.* not $2l + 1$) will also result in an error.
     8. :fontawesome-solid-users: Each element in this list is a tuple `[n_x, n_y, n_z]` containing the exponents of one Cartesian component: $x^{n_x} y^{n_y} z^{n_z}$.
 The order of the elements in this list specifies the order of the Cartesian components in this shell.
 Invalid exponents (*i.e.* $n_x + n_y + n_z \ne l$) will result in an error.
 Invalid number of elements (*i.e.* not $(l + 1)(l + 2)/2$) will also result in an error.
+    9. :fontawesome-solid-users: The spinor shell order requires an additional boolean indicating whether the spinor functions are even with respect to spatial inversion.
+    10. :fontawesome-solid-users: The order of the elements in this list specifies the $2m_j$ order of the functions in this shell.
+Invalid $2m_j$ values for a specified $2j$ value (*i.e.* $\lvert 2m_j \rvert > 2j$ or $2m_j$ is even) will result in an error.
+Invalid number of elements (*i.e.* not $2j + 1$) will also result in an error.

 === "Python"
     ```python
     from itertools import product
-    from qsym2 import PyBasisAngularOrder
+    from qsym2 import PyBasisAngularOrder, ShellType

     def get_qchem_cartesian_order(l_degree: int) -> list[tuple[int, int, int]]: #(1)!
         r"""Returns the `Q-Chem`-ordered list of angular Cartesian functions of degree